andrey-mokhov/graphql-php/docs/en/spiral/input-object-field.md

                 <dt><code>TypeAwareInterface::IS_REQUIRED</code></dt>
                 <dd>
-                    Modifier excluding <code>null</code> value, i.e. the field value will be line.<br />
+                    Modifier excluding <code>null</code> value, i.e. the field value will be string.<br />
                     Equivalent: <code>String!</code>
                 </dd>
                 <dt><code>TypeAwareInterface::IS_LIST</code></dt>
                 <dd>
                     A modifier defining a list of values ​​(array), with <code>null</code>
-                    The field value is valid.
+                    the field value is valid.
 Thus, the field values ​​can be:
                     <code>null</code> value, empty array, array with string or
                     <code>null</code> values.<br />
                     Equivalent: <code>[String]</code>